-In alignment with our school’s ongoing commitment to innovation and to continuously seek and identify new and exciting avenues to engage our students as learners and establish connections with the world at large, ICS will collaborate with IFOM, the biomedical research laboratory of the European Institute of Oncology for the development and implementation of the Middle School science programme.
+In alignment with our school’s ongoing commitment to innovation and to continuously seek and identify new and exciting avenues to engage our students as learners and establish connections with the world at large, ICS collaborates with IFOM, the biomedical research laboratory of the European Institute of Oncology for the development and implementation of the Middle School science programme.
 In this way our students, working with professional medical researchers, will have the opportunity to develop a mindset associated with being scientists and thinking like a scientist and not simply learning about science.
 In addition, the school is developing a course in entrepreneurship for Middle School students to provide them with an additional opportunity to develop and apply risk-taking, critical thinking and problem solving skills and to link their classroom learning to a wider context.

 The Middle School programme consists of eight subject groups: